 What's so appealing about this wildest of drinks?

 For me, the answer comes in three parts.
 First, more than any other spirit distributed in the United States, mezcal is biologically and culturally rooted in its place of origin.
 Second, the maguey plant in general includes an incredible range of biodiversity, with both wild and cultivated varieties.
 Third, more often than not, the person who manages the young maguey and harvests the mature maguey hearts is one and the same person or small group of persons who cooks the piñas in a traditional underground oven, ferments those cooked starches into a mash, and distills that mash into a finished mezcal.
 In an age of mechanized and specialized production, these farmer-producers are a throwback.

-And to be frank, once you meet a great mezcal eye to eye, on its own terms, with a sprinkling of sal de gesano over an orange slice, soaked in the heat of a Mexican afternoon, there is no turning back.
-Es pinche perfecto.
+And to be frank, once you meet a great mezcal eye to eye, on its own terms, with a sprinkling of sal de gesano over an orange slice, soaked in the heat of a Mexican afternoon, there is no forgetting.

-We can opine all day about men and women working with their hands, working the land their forebears worked, foraging for the fruit of Oaxaca in search of beauty - we can opine and never answer the basic questions any of us wants to know.
+We can opine all day about men and women working with their hands, working the land their forebears worked, foraging for the fruit of Oaxaca in search of beauty - we can opine and never answer the most fundamental question.
 Does it taste good?

 The delicious factor is paramount.

 My colleague Tyler and I sat down earlier this week to taste through a sampling of mezcals, six he brought back from Oaxaca in 2014, and one I brought back from Mexico City this year.
 In the context of the whole wide world of mezcal, these seven samples represented a pretty narrow slice.
 And yet in them we found a range of pleasures that hardly overlapped from one to the next.

 After some debate we decided that talking about "how mezcal tastes" is something like talking about "how Spanish wine tastes."
 Basque whites over here, Priorat reds over there.
 Major variations from one producer to the next.